 “Sheet metal restricts design flexibility, and different automotive OEMs request different attachment configurations for the part,” Spiess explained.
 “So it becomes extremely time consuming to design and fabricate multiple variations in metal.”

-With the price of bent steel plate going up and OEMs demanding lighter-weight components, HellermannTyton’s designers believed that engineered thermoplastics were the answer to their challenges.
+With the price of bent steel plate going up and OEMs demanding lighter-weight components, HellermannTyton’s designers believed that engineered thermoplastics for automotive applications were the answer to their challenges.

 Having worked with PolyOne for years, the designers sought out a recommendation for a material to replace the bent steel plate.
 HellermannTyton wanted a material that was strong and stiff, could resist impact, had moderate temperature resistance and didn’t warp.

 They found just that in Bergamid™ PA-6 resin with 30 percent glass fiber reinforcement.
 The material met all of the company’s performance requirements and offered cost benefits as well.

 The material’s stiffness and performance were a perfect fit, providing the high-impact and temperature resistance the company sought, along with the ability to support and secure multiple electronic attachments.
 What’s more, the polymer enabled HellermannTyton to switch from a two-step metal fabrication process to a one-step injection molding process, while PolyOne provided additional assistance with tool development, process optimization and testing.